Importing data into OpenRefine

 OverviewTeaching: 10 min

 Exercises: 5 minQuestions

 How do I get data into OpenRefine?Objectives

 What kinds of data files can I import?

 There are several options for getting your data set into OpenRefine.
 You can upload or import files in a variety of formats including:

 - Google Spreadsheet

 Create your first OpenRefine project (using provided data)

-To import the data for the exercises below, run OpenRefine.
+To import the data for the exercise below, follow the instructions in Setup to download the data and run OpenRefine.
 NOTE: If OpenRefine does not open in a browser window, open your browser and type the address http://127.0.0.1:3333/ to take you to the OpenRefine interface.